What Is ART?

 How Does ART Work?

-ART is used to treat a variety of injuries or problems associated with the build-up of scar tissue from injured or overused tissues.
-The body’s production of tough, dense scar tissue causes the injured structure to shorten, weaken and become painful.
-This scar tissue can also entrap nerves causing tingling, numbness, loss of strength and reduced range of motion.
-ART helps restore optimal texture, motion and function to the soft tissue, and release entrapped nerves or blood vessels to alleviate pain while restoring blood flow and range of motion.
-ART helps you feel and perform you best!
+ART is a precise myofascial therapy used to treat a variety of injuries or problems associated with the build-up of damaged tissue from injury or overuse.
+The body’s response to injury is to produce tough, dense tissue which causes the associated structures to shorten, weaken and become painful.
+These adhesions, contractures or scar tissue can also entrap nerves causing tingling, numbness, loss of strength and reduced range of motion.
+ART helps restore optimal texture, motion and function to the soft tissue, and releases entrapped nerves or blood vessels to alleviate pain while restoring blood flow and range of motion.
+ART helps you feel and perform your best!

 As a Master’s Certified ART provider who has received one-on-one training with Dr. Leahy, Dr. Kym is the only ART provider in northern Arizona who specializes in treating the whole body with ART.
 Dr. Kym leverages her extensive training and expertise in more than 800 unique ART movements to treat a variety of soft-tissue injuries, like plantar fasciitis and carpal tunnel, to help restore her patients’ quality of life.
 “Most people don’t think they can get a lot out of one treatment,” says Dr. Kym, “but then they come in to see me, and after first treatment, they are totally pain free.
 It’s not unusual for me to get high-fives and hugs from people crying tears of happiness on their way out the door.”